Coming Soon from Shakespeare in Prison

 RICHARD III—IN PRISON: A Critical Edition will be the first in what we hope will be a series of critical editions of Shakespeare’s plays, edited and annotated by SIP members old and new.
 This book will consist of the 2016-17 women’s ensemble’s 90-minute edit of the text, analytical footnotes in their words, and essays by those who worked on the play and are now returned citizens.
 It will be presented in a format no less dignified than the venerated Arden, Cambridge, and Norton critical editions.
 As such, it will disrupt a firmly entrenched, centuries-old culture that has reinforced hierarchies of race, class, and education.

-Beginning in summer of 2019, we will develop the book’s content and format.
-SIP staff will collaborate with formerly incarcerated ensemble members to facilitate individual and group analysis of the play, just as we did in prison.
-And we will extensively document the process—largely with video—providing ongoing public access to our unique approach.
+We are now in the process of developing the book’s content and format.
+SIP staff are collaborating with formerly incarcerated ensemble members to facilitate individual and group analysis of the play, just as we did in prison.

 Ownership of Shakespeare is reserved for no one—in bringing their own stories to bear on this material, SIP’s ensemble members will provide (in Othello’s words) “the ocular proof.”
 Overlooked and ignored by so many, their insight demands to be shared with a wide audience—because Shakespeare is for everyone, as our ensembles have proven again and again.

 By asserting that their stories and perspectives are as significant as any other, this project will take a battering ram to the barriers people perceive, not only to Shakespeare, but between themselves and humanity.